matthewwachter/td-sourcerer/README.md

 ###Transitions

 The transition **into** each source may be defined under the settings parameter page for each source.

-Transition time is set in seconds via the Transition Time parameter.
+Transition time is set in seconds via the **Transition Time** parameter.
+Setting this parameter to

+The **Transition Progress Shape** parameter sets the filter shape (or slope shape) of the transition's progress.
+This parameter can affect the feeling of the transition by rounding out the start and/or end of the transition's speed.
+There are 3 types of progress shapes to choose from:
+- **Box (Linear)** - A constant linear slope that can feel a bit mechanical.
+Usually desired for a custom transition file.
+- **Left Half Gaussian** - Starts with a linear slope shape but smoothens the end.
+- **Gaussian** - Buttery start and end.
+Feels very fluid.
+- **Custom** - Provide the path to a CHOP in the **Custom Transition Shape** parameter.
+This CHOP should have a single channel with many samples that start at 0 and end at 1.
+Ideally the number of samples is a function of the desired transition time multiplied by the frame rate of the scene but this is not required as the samples will be automatically interpolated.

 There are 3 primary types of transitions: **GLSL**, **File**, and **TOP**.